actinia-org/actinia-introduction/docs/index.md

 **Functionality beyond GRASS GIS**

-Actinia is not only a REST interface to GRASS GIS, but it offers through wrapping the possibility to extend its functionality with other software (ESA SNAP, GDAL, ...).
+Actinia is not only a REST interface to GRASS GIS, but it offers the possibility to extend its functionality with other software (ESA SNAP, GDAL, ...).
 To integrate other than GRASS GIS software, a wrapper script is to be written (style: as a GRASS GIS Addon Python script) which then includes the respective function calls of the software to be integrated.

 **Persistent and ephemeral databases**

 **Persistent storage** refers to a data store that retains data even in the event of a power-off, as well as retaining it without a scheduled deletion time.
 In the geo/EO context, persistent storage is used to provide, for example, base cartography, i.e. elevation models, road networks, building footprints, etc.

 The **ephemeral storage** is used for on demand computed results including user generated data and temporary data as occurring in processing chains.
-In an ephemeral storage data are only kept for a limited period of time (e.g., in actinia, for 24 hs by default).
+In an ephemeral storage, data are only kept for a limited period of time (e.g., in actinia, for 24 hs by default).

 In the cloud computing context these differences are relevant as cost incurs when storing data.